 In the meantime, here are some items you should consider carrying with you as you travel near and afar.

-BIC Classic Lighters (12): A dozen full size BIC lighters at a bargain price with free shipping.
+BIC Classic Lighters (12): A dozen full-size BIC lighters with free shipping.
 Don’t forget to test them to ensure they work!

 Blocklite Ultra Bright 9V 6 LED Flashlight: I own six of these little gems.
 There is a similar flashlight called the Pak-Lite (which is more expensive) but it does not have a high-low switch like this one.
 These little flashlights just go and go, plus, they make good use of those re-purposed 9V alkaline batteries that you have recharged with your Maximal Power FC999 Universal Battery Charger.